RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-shortcut/README.md

 );
 ```

-4. Run backstage app with `yarn start` and navigate to user tab.
+4. Run backstage app with `yarn start` and navigate to user entity.

 ## How to add Shortcut stories card to Home page: